malabikas/AML-Fall-2019/README.md

 The author of paper concludes that in Answer Selection the non-attention network BCNN already performs better than the baselines.
 Attention-based CNNs perform better than CNNs without attention mechanisms.
 For CNNs, they have test one (one-conv) and two (two-conv) convolution-pooling blocks.
 The ABCNN-2 generally outperforms the  ABCNN-1 and the ABCNN3 surpasses both because, when combine the ABCNN-1 and the ABCNN-2 to form the ABCNN-3, as ability to take attention of finer-grained granularity into consideration in each convolution-pooling block.
 But, Due to the limited size of training data, increasing the number of convolutional layers did not show any significant improvement in the performance.

-From our results we can conclude that attention based definitely provide better results in an NLP model we had data from many different papers to compare the performance of attention-based models with other models like LSTM, Addition and a few other baseline models.Also we have used a diffrent optimiser that is ADAM instead of AdaGrad which was used in the paper.
+From our results we can conclude that attention based definitely provide better results in an NLP model we had data from many different papers to compare the performance of attention-based models with other models like LSTM, Addition and a few other baseline models.
+Also we have used a different optimizer that is ADAM instead of AdaGrad which was used in the paper.

 Comparing performance of Attention based models with other baselines.